 The British Council is recognised across India for its network of 9 libraries and cultural centres.
 We offer a range of specialised projects in arts, education, English language and society to audiences across India and more than 100,000 members.
 We also provide access to English language training and learning for both students and teachers and enable opportunities to study in the UK.

 We also manage prestigious scholarships and training awards, including the Jubilee scholarships, the Commonwealth Scholarship and Fellowship Plan and the Charles Wallace India Trust awards.

-Our English language centres in Chennai, Kolkata and New Delhi provide a range of general and business English classes, specialised skills based programmes and young learner courses.
+Our Teaching Centres in Chennai, Kolkata and New Delhi provide a range of general and business English classes, specialised skills based programmes and young learner courses.

 We work with a wide range of Indian partners in cities all over India enabling British and Indian experts to meet and collaborate and to nurture mutually beneficial relationships.